Bane (DC Comics): The New 52: War for Gotham

 During the Forever Evil storyline, Scarecrow learns that Bane may be responsible for the Blackgate Prison uprising and will be their leader in the impending war.
 Bane, having escaped Peña Dura Prison in Santa Prisca, ships his Venom to Gotham City as preparation for when he arrives.
 He orchestrates the release of Blackgate's prisoners during the Crime Syndicate's broadcast to the world.
 Later, on board his ship, he prepares his men for the impending war with Scarecrow, and with Gotham in the distant, claims it will be his.
 Bane enters Blackgate through the sewers to join the prisoners there.
 While there, he comes across where the Talons are stored hoping to make them into his weapons.
 While the attack on Gotham City begins between Bane's men and the GCPD, Bane also approaches Professor Pyg, forcing him to join his cause, and spread word that everything in Gotham is now controlled by Bane.
 Bane arrives at Blackgate as Man-Bat and his fellow bats are attempting to transport the Talons to Mr. Freeze and is able to keep one from leaving.
 Bane retrieves Emperor Penguin for the Penguin as part of their agreement.

 When Bane brings Emperor Penguin to the Penguin, the Penguin tells him that the Arkham fighters are not scared of Bane, as he does not instill fear as Batman did.
 Realizing this, Bane constructs a Batsuit for himself and heads to Wayne Tower to confront Killer Croc.
 Bane fights Killer Croc and is able to defeat him, setting his sights on retrieving the Talons.
 Bane awakens the Talon William Cobb and takes him through Gotham where he fights various inmates of Arkham Asylum.
 Bane begins recruiting Gotham citizens to his side, offering his base at Wayne Tower as a haven to the people to escape the rule of the Arkham inmates.
 He tells Cobb his plan to turn the city over to the Court, in exchange for use of Talons at his disposal to be powered by his Venom.
 The Talons attack Bane's men, and eventually set their target on Bane.
 With Cobb's help, Bane injures them enough to activate their regenerative powers and free them from mind control.

-In Batman: Eternal, Alfred is attacked by Hush and infected with a fear toxin, he is transferred to Arkham Asylum, which is soon attacked as part of the conspiracy.
+In Batman: Eternal, Alfred Pennyworth is attacked by Hush and infected with a fear toxin, he is transferred to Arkham Asylum, which is soon attacked as part of the conspiracy.
 Alfred survives the explosion of the asylum and tricks Bane into helping him reach an emergency cave Batman had installed beneath Arkham.
 Bane is knocked out by the cave's defenses, allowing Alfred to call for help.